nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/backend-tls-termination.md

 EOF
 ```

-Create the Backend TLS Policy which targets our `secure-app` Service and refers to the ConfigMap created in the previous step:
+Next, we create the Backend TLS Policy which targets our `secure-app` Service and refers to the ConfigMap created in the previous step:

 ```yaml
 kubectl apply -f - <<EOF